Numerically trivial automorphisms of Enriques surfaces in characteristic $2$

-Therefore, we can assume that all half-fibers are irreducible and $F_i \cap F_j \cap F_k = \emptyset$ by Lemma \ref{L3.8}.
-This is immediate if $S$ is unnodal.
-Then, $g$ fixes all $F_i$ pointwise by Proposition \ref{autoelliptic}, hence it is trivial, as can be seen by applying the same Proposition to a general fiber of, say, $|2F_1|$. \end{proof}
+Therefore, we can assume that all half-fibers are irreducible and $F_i \cap F_j \cap F_k = \emptyset$ by Lemma \ref{L3.8}, so $g$ has at least $9$ distinct smooth fixed points on every half-fiber.
+Since a non-trivial automorphism of a nodal or cuspidal plane cubic has at most $2$ smooth fixed points and a non-trivial automorphism of an elliptic curve has at most $4$ fixed points by Proposition \ref{autoelliptic}, $g$ fixes all $F_i$ pointwise, hence it is trivial, as can be seen by applying the same Proposition to a general fiber of, say, $|2F_1|$.
+If $S$ is unnodal, then all half-fibers of genus $1$ fibrations on $S$ are irreducible and no three half-fibers in a $U_{[n]}$-sequence intersect in a common point by Remark \ref{remark1}, so the argument of this paragraph shows that $\Aut_{ct}(S)$ (resp. $G$) is trivial if $S$ is unnodal. \end{proof}

 In the case of classical Enriques surface in characteristic $2$, we can say more, using the classification of Enriques surfaces with finite automorphism group.

 \begin{corollary} Let $S$ be a classical Enriques surface in characteristic $2$ which is not $E_8$-extra-special.
 Then, $\Aut_{\ct}(S) \cong \bbZ/2\bbZ$ if and only if $S$ is $D_8$-extra-special. \end{corollary}